MSR18-CROSSREC/MSR18-CROSSREC/README.md

-This repository has been setup following the call by MSR for reproducibility.
-We made publicly available our tool as well as all the data needed for the experiments that have been included in the following paper:
+This repository contains the source code implementation of CrossRec, the dataset as well as the experimental results for the following paper:

 "A collaborative-filtering approach to provide OSS developers with third-party library recommendations"